 A large goose and a duck, perfect for starting pups, running off a young pup

-It may take several times, over many days, but walk your dog, on leash, through the poultry area and continue to do so several times a day, every day.
-Soon you'll notice, the dog is seemingly bored and unexcitable on the poultry walk throughs and the new will no longer be new, and it's just an old, boring routine walk.
-Once the pup is non reactive during the walks, he will be ready to try visiting off leash.
+It is recommended to begin with adult poultry, and it may take several times over many months before your Gampr is poultry safe.
+Start by walking your dog on a leash through the poultry area and continue doing so several times a day.
+Over time you'll notice the dog is seemingly bored and unexcitable on the poultry walkthroughs, and they will no longer be new to her, Once the pup is showing calm, trustworthy behavior during the walks, he will be ready to try visiting off-leash.

-Start the off leash visit during a sleepy time of day with a full belly and your leash close by, tasty snacks in your pocket and the level of corrections in mind, that may be needed.
-Act quickly to redirect with a recall and treat for listening, or in a situation where you could not redirect quick enough, an immediate correction.
+Start the off-leash visit during a sleepy time of day with a full belly, your leash close by, and tasty snacks in your pocket.
+Act quickly to redirect with a recall and give lots of treats and happy praise for listening and behaving calmly.

-Dogs in general are very good at communicating so when training an LGD it's important to be watchful of body cues they may be giving, to prevent a incident or understand a reaction.
+Dogs, in general, are very good at communicating, so when training an LGD, it's essential to be watchful of body cues they may be giving to prevent an incident or understand a reaction.
 If at any time you see unwanted body language from your gampr, it would be best to take a step back in his training.

 Bari, at around the age of 6 months, was still living in Artsakh when these photos were taken.
-She displays most the excellent and appropriate body language with sheep.
-Notice her tail and general body is lowered, very much easing through the sheep as to not disturb them.
+She displays excellent and appropriate body language with sheep.
+Notice that her tail and general body is lowered, easing through the sheep so as not to disturb them.
 Below she is affectionate with her stock, happily allowing them to inspect her.

 Body language of dogs is actually very similar to human body language.
 To understand dominance play, picture two people at the gym, shoving each other around in a playful way, chests out, standing tall.
 Dogs do this also and can take it very seriously.
 So if you see this type of play among your pack of dogs, its ok, but it's not ok when it extends to the livestock.
 This can lead to games that become more rough, and result in injured livestock which can lead to your dog becoming more of a problem than an actual protector.